Konstantsiy/bookshop/README.md

-Software Requirements Specifications (SRS) for Bookstore
+Software Requirements Specifications (SRS) for Bookshop
 ***version 1.0.0***
 # 1. Introduction
 ## 1.1 Purpose
 A store where you can search and buy books through PayPal payment system.
 ## 1.2 Scope
 The objective of this project is to create and implement a website bookstore.
-The website will allow users to create and maintain individual secured accounts, search the      Bookstore database for textbooks, and make secured online credit card purchases.
+The website will allow users to create and maintain individual secured accounts, search the      Bookshop database for textbooks, and make secured online credit card purchases.
 Users will be able to search for the required books by various characteristics.
 # 2. Overall Description
 ## 2.1 Product Respective
-The bookstore is not a component of a larger system, it is a self-powered product.
+The bookshop is not a component of a larger system, it is a self-powered product.
-The bookstore system will interact with the credit card processing system to process purchases on the site.
+The bookshop system will interact with the credit card processing system to process purchases on the site.
 The system will also interact with a bookstore inventory database that records the number of books available sold in inventory.

 ![alt text](https://github.com/Konstantsiy/bookshop/blob/master/docs/system.png)
 ## 2.2.
 Product Features
-The following list of function descriptions explains the major features of the Online Bookstore:
+The following list of function descriptions explains the major features of the Online Bookshop:
 - Account registration.
 - Account login.
 - Search for books.